Ashwinreddy611/Move-Inc./README.md

 ii.
 The section on all devices maintains it's aestheically pleasing nature whilst keeping the information viewable and easy to read.

 #### Social Media Icons
 i.
-When the social media links are clicked each link taked the user to the respected social media site in a new tab within the browser in keeping with best practices.
+When the social media links are clicked each link takes the user to the respected social media site in a new tab within the browser in keeping with best practices.

 ii. on screen sizes other then the desktop size the icons are just as functional in terms of taking the user to the required destination in a new tab.
 On screen sizes smaller than a tablet size, the icons make up the middle section of the vertical footer.

 #### Join the Newsletter section
 i.
 The signup button is fully functional and the target for this button is to trigger the modal where users can sign-up for the newsletter where the user can input their name and e-mail.
 The Newsletter is not functional yet in terms of storing the users details for signing them up to the newsletter.
-However it is functional in showing the intention for that feature and is functional on all screen sizes.
+However it is functional in showing the intention for that feature and is responsive on all screen sizes.

 ### Home Page Body
 #### Testimonial Section